Managing CO2 under global and country-specific net-zero emissions targets in Europe: Introduction

 For the European electricity sector, scenarios with country-level CO$_2$ emissions targets have been explored in Schwenk-Nebbe et al. \cite{SCHWENKNEBBE2021100012} and Pedersen et al. \cite{Pedersen_2023}.
 In both works, a large variation is found in the CO$_2$ price required in each country for the same CO$_2$ target, highlighting that the mitigation potential, and consequently the need for CO$_2$ price or policy-driven transformations, is radically different amongst countries.

-The problem is also seen at a global level.
+The problem has also been observed on a global scale.
 Strefler et al. \cite{Strefler_2021} found that scenarios consistent with a 1.5 °C temperature increase involve a highly uneven distribution of CDR technologies across different continents.
-Furthermore, Bauer et al. \cite{Bauer2020} argues that uniform carbon pricing tend to impose high mitigation costs on developing and emerging economies.
-In their work, the authors discuss the trade-offs of a system with a uniform carbon pricing worldwide and financial transfers, a system with different carbon prices for each region without any financial transfer, and argue that a hybrid combination might be the best solution.
-The usage and uniformity of different CDR technologies in their model are also affected by the selected strategy.
+Furthermore, Bauer et al. \cite{Bauer2020} argue that uniform carbon pricing tend to impose high mitigation costs on developing and emerging economies.
+In their work, the authors discuss the trade-offs of a system with uniform carbon pricing worldwide and financial transfers, a system with different carbon prices for each region without any financial transfer, and argue that a hybrid combination might be the best solution.
+The usage and uniformity of different CDR strategies in their model are also affected by the selected carbon pricing scheme.

 Coming back to Europe, in Victoria et al. \cite{VICTORIA20221066}, the open sector-coupled model PyPSA-Eur is used to implement myopic transition paths with different carbon budgets, corresponding to temperature increments from 1.5 to 2 °C, and under a globally imposed limit on CO$_2$ emissions for the entire continent.
-They found that the technologies used to capture CO$_2$ are (in order of appearance): (i) point-source capture of industry process emissions, (ii) capture from biomass used for heating in the industry and combusted in combined heat and power (CHP) units, (iii) capture from methane gas used in the industry, and (iv) Direct Air Capture (DAC).
+The authors found that the technologies used to capture CO$_2$ are (in order of appearance): (i) point-source capture of industry process emissions, (ii) capture from biomass used for heating in the industry and combusted in combined heat and power (CHP) units, (iii) capture from methane gas used in the industry, and (iv) Direct Air Capture (DAC).
 Captured CO$_2$ is preferentially sequestered underground and used to produce synthetic oil using the Fischer-Tropsch process.

 In Neumann et al. \cite{Neumann2023}, PyPSA-Eur is extended to include an additional option to use CO$_2$ by converting it into synthetic methanol used by the shipping industry.
-In addition, the model is further extended in Hofmann et al. \cite{hofmann2024h2} to allow the endogenous built-in of a CO$_2$ network to transport CO$_2$ around the continent.
+The model is further extended in Hofmann et al. \cite{Hofmann2025} to allow the endogenous built-in of a CO$_2$ network to transport CO$_2$ around the continent.

 {

 }